The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 true

-If an application relies on java.security.Principal returning a name then a token must have a upn or preferred_username or sub claim set.
-Setting this property will result in SmallRye JWT throwing an exception if none of these claims is available for the application code to reliably deal with a non-null Principal name.
+If an application relies on java.security.Principal returning a name, then a token must have a upn or preferred_username or sub claim set.
+Setting this property results in SmallRye JWT throwing an exception if none of these claims is available for the application code to deal with a non-null Principal name reliably.

 smallrye.jwt.path.sub